securitywithoutborders/organization/anti-harassment.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, RESPONSE TEAM may take any action they deem appropriate, up to and including expulsion from all Security Without Borders spaces and identification of the participant as a harasser to other Security Without Borders members or the general public.
+If a participant engages in harassing behavior, Response Team may take any action they deem appropriate, up to and including expulsion from all Security Without Borders spaces and identification of the participant as a harasser to other Security Without Borders members or the general public.

 ## Licensing